What is a chimney fire? - Orchard Minds

 Creosote buildup

 Creosote is a flammable substance that accumulates on the interior walls of the chimney as a byproduct of burning wood.
-Signs of creosote buildup include a black, tar-like substance on the chimney walls, a strong and acrid odour resembling burning tar, and the presence of sticky or shiny deposits on the damper or fireplace doors.
-Creosote buildup is a major contributor to chimney fires, making regular inspections and cleanings essential for maintaining a safe and efficient chimney.
+Indications of the accumulation of creosote will be a black tar substance coating the walls of the chimney, having a strong, acrid smell much like burning tar, and with sticky or shiny deposits noticeable on the damper or fireplace doors.
+Creosote buildup is the most contributing factor to chimney fires, so regular inspection and cleaning are part of maintaining a safe and efficient chimney.

 Blocked flues